 To view the results, select View IC validation results from the context menu.
 A results panel is displayed, showing each intercompany rule that was executed with its status:

-For each rule, you can see the rule name, the difference (if any), and when the validation was last executed.
-You can execute all rules again at once using Execute validation again at the top of the results panel, or execute a single rule individually.
+The calculated difference is always shown in the results, even when the result is Passed.
+For rules with thresholds configured, you can see whether the difference was within or exceeded the threshold.
+You can execute all rules again at once using Execute all validations again at the top of the results panel, or execute a single rule individually using Execute validation again.

 Intercompany validation results are displayed.